Watch Hilary Carpio's presentation and see how Snowflake built their biggest event audience ever from their target accounts.Watch now

 We started with a five-touch sequence of emails over twelve days using Apollo.
 We then picked two contacts in each target account and sent those contacts a 1:1 personalized page that we created with Mutiny.

-The following is an example of an email that we sent.
+The following is an example of an email that we sent when getting our ABM program off the ground.

 Your website is just as important as any other channel.
 Targeted accounts (regardless of where they initially hear about you) will end up on your website at some point before they convert.